Evaristo-Paulo/Evaristo-Paulo/README.md

 I'm crazy about coding, for this reason, I decided to study computer science :computer: at Agostinho Neto University :mortar_board:, in order to acquire the necessary academic knowledge and fly .. . becoming more and more a qualified professional :trophy:

-I work in web development, using frontend (HTML, CSS, JS), backend (PHP/Laravel, Node JS) and database technology (MySQL, Postgres).
+I work in web development field, using frontend (HTML, CSS, JS), backend (PHP/Laravel, Node JS) and database technology (MySQL, Postgres).

 ### :telephone_receiver: Contact me